GJSayers/culturate/README.md

 *  [Coolors](https://coolors.co/) was used to generate the colour pallete.
 *  [GitHub](https://github.com/) is used to file the repository and record the version control.
 *  [GitPod](https://gitpod.io) was used for development and version control.
-*  [Heroku](https://www.heroku.com) is the cloud-based platform used to deploy the project.
+*  [Heroku](https://www.heroku.com) is the cloud-based platform used to deploy the project initially.
+*  [Render](https://render.com/) is the cloud-based platform used to deploy the project after the Heroku free tier was removed.

 #### Testing
 -----